treasure-data/td-cordova-sdk/docs/api.md

 **Description:** <br />
 Advertising ID will be added to each event record automatically.
 In **Android**, you must install Google Play Service Ads (Gradle com.google.android.gms:play-services-ads) as a dependency for this feature to work.
-In **iOS**, you must link Ad Support framework in Link Binary With Libraries build phase for this feature to work.
+In **iOS**, you must link the Ad Support framework in the Link Binary With Libraries build phase for this feature to work.
-User must also not turn on Limit Ad Tracking feature in their device, otherwise, Treasure Data will not attach Advertising Id to the record.
+User must also not turn on the Limit Ad Tracking feature in their device, or Treasure Data will not attach Advertising Id to the record.
-Due to asynchronous nature of getting Advertising Id, after `enableAutoAppendAdvertisingIdentifier` method called, it may take some time for Advertising Id to be available to be added to the record.
+Due to the asynchronous nature of getting Advertising Id, after the `enableAutoAppendAdvertisingIdentifier` method is called, it may take some time for Advertising Id to be available and added to the record.
-However, Treasure Data does cache the Advertising Id in order to add to the next event without having to wait for the fetch Advertising Id task to complete.
+Treasure Data does cache the Advertising Id in order to add to the next event without having to wait for the fetch Advertising Id task to complete.

 | Param | Type | Description |